VFW names scholarship recipients

 You have free articles remaining.

-Marshall currently attends University of Wisconsin-Madison and is the daughter of Derek Marshall of Baraboo and Amy Alt of Sauk City.
-Wilkinson is a freshman at UW-Madison and is the son of Todd and Renee Wilkinson of Sauk City.
+Madison Marshall is currently attending University of Wisconsin-Madison and is the daughter of Derek Marshall of Baraboo and Amy Alt of Sauk City.
+Maxwel Wilkinson is a freshman at UW-Madison and is the son of Todd and Renee Wilkinson of Sauk City.

 VFW Post 7694 offers scholarships annually to recent high school graduates and will announce the 2020, application process in August.
 Applicants must be closely related to a veteran to apply and must already be accepted or attending a college or technical school at the time of application.